jpetazzo/beyond-load-balancers/README.md

 But...
 If we look with `kubectl top pods` again, we'll see that some pods are still idle.
 This is because of unfair load balancing.
-We're going to change that by having exactly one ollama pod per benthos consumer, and have each benthos consumer talk to its "own" ollama.
-We'll achieve that by running ollama as a sidecar right next to the benthos consumer.
+We're going to change that by having exactly one ollama pod per bento consumer, and have each bento consumer talk to its "own" ollama.
+We'll achieve that by running ollama as a sidecar right next to the bento consumer.

 **Switch to sidecar architecture and KEDA autoscaler:**

 ```
-helmfile sync -f benthos/helmfile.yaml -n $NAMESPACE -e sidecar
+helmfile sync -f bento/helmfile.yaml -n $NAMESPACE -e sidecar
 ```

 This will scale according to the queue depth, and it should